danbev/learning-ai/notes/trt-llm.md

   |   options     |-----+
   +---------------+
 ```
-Optimization options can things like quantization.
-Notice that this compilation
+Optimization options can be things like quantization.
+Notice that this
-is done on the device environment (GPU) and the optimized model is specific to
+compilation is done on the device environment (GPU) and the optimized model is
-the GPU in use.
-So the same type of GPU must be used for compilation and
+specific to the GPU in use.
+So the same type of GPU must be used for compilation
-inference.
+and inference.

 Not all models are supported by TensorRT.
 The model must be supported by the
 listed [here](https://github.com/NVIDIA/TensorRT-LLM?tab=readme-ov-file#models).